firebase/genkit/docs/codelabs/codelab-chat-with-a-pdf.md

 ## Import and initialise Genkit

-Create a new folder `src`, and iniside it, a new file `index.ts`.
+Create a new folder `src`, and inside it, a new file `index.ts`.
 Add the following lines to import Genkit and the Google AI plugin:

 ```typescript
 import {gemini15Flash, googleAI} from '@genkit-ai/googleai';